 2. Stop by The Collegiate Church of Our Lady

-Way too often overshadowed (quite literally) by the Dinant Citadel, I’d say a stop inside the Collegiate Church of Our Lady is one of the best things to do in Dinant.
+Way too often overshadowed (quite literally) by the Dinant Citadel, I’d say a stop inside the Collegiate Church of Our Lady is one of the more underrated things to do in Dinant.

 While small, this church is a delight to explore.
-Built primarily in the Gothic architectural style, which is characterized by pointed arches, ribbed vaults, and flying buttresses (heh), its exterior is notable for its imposing façade with a tall, slender tower rising above it.
+Built primarily in the Gothic architectural style, which is characterized by pointed arches, ribbed vaults, and flying buttresses (heh), its exterior is notable for its imposing façade with a tall, slender tower and unique onion dome.
 Inside the church, visitors can admire the impressive nave with its ribbed vaults and slender columns, along with beautiful stained glass windows that filter colourful light into the space.

 It’s also home to several valuable artistic treasures, including a 12th-century baptismal font, a magnificent organ and numerous sculptures.